A Selection of our Case Studies

 Case 2 - James, 25

 James lost his adopted mum when he was 18, his only support.
 She left him an inheritance which he spent within eight months.
 James became homeless and ended up in hostel life, Jame was a great footballer and had the opportunity to go to Crewe for trials but never made it past the minibar, from his Crewe hostel he came to Liverpool for a fresh start.
-James joined LHFCs 11-a-side team and soon became top scorer, LHFC has given James a fresh start with his life, he is now vice chairman, on the board of LHFC, is working Jaguar and is in the process of looking for his biological mother, and plays Sunday league football.
+James joined LHFCs 11-a-side team and soon became top scorer, LHFC has given James a fresh start with his life.
+He is now vice chairman and on the board of LHFC and is currently working in Jaguar Land Rover.
+James is also in the process of looking for his biological mother, and he plays Sunday league football, which he really enjoys.

 A Word from James